bubsler807/site/content/Blog/thomas pynchon m&d vs v..md

 ### **Milk vs. Blood – Sustenance and Predation**

-Beer/milk as the sustenance of life, blood as a symbol of predation and death. the substance is blood, and the tone is more predatory—A deeper, almost vampiric thirst. _"There is nothing now for it but to strike the Vein, and drink deep."_, that is not entirely absent in V. : _"Ploy reached for the glass of beer, pulled it toward him and drank with a greediness which made Stencil slightly uneasy."_
+Beer/milk as the sustenance of life, blood as a symbol of predation and death. the substance is blood, and the tone is more predatory—A deeper, almost vampiric thirst.

 There is also an artificial / natural dichotomy here as well, with the beer in V. coming from rubber nipples.
 Ploy does not just revert to a man, but to a child.
 ### **Returning from Sea vs. Going to Sea**